 We design the technology to translate the movement into an interactive reaction.
 We play with LED bars, lights, colors and music to offer the audience a personalized and unique immersive experience.
 The installations usually represent a trip of different colour combinations and sensations to connect with the moods of the audience in order to turn the experience into something totally personal.

 The concept of immersive environment is closely linked to that of virtual reality, meaning an artificial world, usually generated by a computer, where the spectator is immersed in some way (through special devices such as glasses, headphones, gloves, etc.) and where you can experience certain sensations linked to your senses.
 The narration of these types of projects plays an important role, since it breaks the conventions and allows the audience to be directly involved in the story.
 It is also an immersive narrative experience that redefines the way of generating stories.

 It seems surreal, but it isn’t.
-In our study, we experience human perception and the senses to recognize ourselves and others through immersive worlds.
-We are facing a new communication paradigm, the incredible thing about this technology is that you feel that you are really somewhere else.
+In our studio, we experience human perception and the senses to express others and ourselves through immersive worlds.
+We are facing a new communication paradigm; the incredible thing about this technology is that you really feel that you are somewhere else.
 And the great challenge lies then, in making that world look, sound and feel real.
 The relationship between companies and people is changing, and the goal is to design a truly collaborative digital experience.

 How much fiction does reality have?
 Or how much reality does fiction have?
 In short, fiction and the experience of reality are closely linked.
 That is why this type of experience determines the spectator that he can be part of a fiction, not as something opposite to the reality but as a way to structure the models of the reality.